Indev450/TerrariumEngine/README.md

 ### Installing
 You will need to install python 3, pygame and, optionally for maketilemap.py script, PIL

+### Controls
+A, D - moving left and right
+SPACE - jump
+E - use (in world)
+I - inventory
+C - craft
+LMB - use item
+RMB - alt use item
+Mouse weel - select item from hotbar

 ### Features
 - Python modding API
     - Entities